realcrowd/rennet/README.md

 4. Dynamic configuration in general
 5. Localization

-Rennet is currently an api-only system, but we would like to build a management UI for it.
+Rennet is currently an api-only system, but we have plans to build a management UI for it.
 By default it starts up with in-process ephemeral storage.
 This makes development and testing fast, but is not usable in production.
-A [Azure DocumentDb](http://azure.microsoft.com/en-us/services/documentdb/) storage provider is included for persistent storage of documents.
+An [Azure DocumentDb](http://azure.microsoft.com/en-us/services/documentdb/) storage provider is included for persistent storage of documents.
 A test account access key is provided for now, until someone abuses it.
 Data storage is abstracted into what we call [Providers](https://github.com/realcrowd/rennet/tree/master/providers) so new storage options are easy to create.

 ## Usage
-Use case #1, selectively enabling features, is a key enabler for rapid development on teams.
-It enables developers to continuously ship code and limit impact of bugs.
-With dynamic configuration through something like Rennet developers can ship code, enable QA to test it, expose it to subsets of users/environments, or even place the release schedule in the hands of the product owner.

 Imagine you have an application called "GitHub" that enables collaboration around git repositories.
+You want to both make some money and encourage open source development, so you decide to charge users for the ability to host private repositories.
+You want to set different pricing tiers and offer a different number of private repositories at each tier.
+This is pretty easy to do in code or with any ole database.
+But, things get a bit more complex if, say, you want to A/B test the number of tiers, or only roll it out to a percentage of your user base, or have different settings for the QA environment.
+The code for these scenarios can turn to spaghetti very quickly.

-With this configuration, rennet will toggle features in different deployment environments and for users with different pricing tiers in production.
+With this configuration example, rennet will toggle the configuration for the private repositories feature in different deployment environments and for users with different pricing tiers in production.
 This creates a nice separation of concerns as the GitHub application no longer needs to have code for _why_ a given feature is on or off in the current context, just that it is.

-Rennet's branches and patch rules enable non-developers to choose when patches are applied, and allows rules to change without redeploying code.

 Check out the demo script in the [tests](https://github.com/realcrowd/rennet/tree/master/tests) directory if you want to run this entire usage example from one script.
 Curl is required to be in the path and rennet must be running locally on port 1337 for the script to run.